galacticcouncil/hydration-docs/docs/dev_pools.md

 title: AMM Pools
 ---

-## AMM

-AMM stands from Automated Market Maker.
-Not going deeper into explanation but briefly - you can imagine as a tool to give you a price between two assets.

-If you want to read about AMM, we suggest following articles: TODO: add sources

-## Pools in Hydra

-We currently have several pools implemented.

-**XYK**
+HydraDX and its sister chain Basilisk will implement various Automated Market Maker (AMM) models.

+We are currently working on the following AMM pools:

+### XYK

-Uniswap AMM model.
-We implemented this pool as it is already known, so it would be possible to test it with our exchange implementation.
+Uniswap-like AMM model.
+We have implemented this pool as it is already known, so it would be possible to test it with our exchange implementation.

-**HDX**

-Hydra Omni pool implementation.

-**LBP**
+### HDX

+HydraDX Omnipool implementation.

+### LBP

+Balancer-like Liquidity Bootstrapping Pool (LBP).
 TBD.

-As practice exercise at the end of this short course, we ( you ) will be implementing another type of pool - Curve